home-assistant/home-assistant.io/source/_integrations/slow_pwm.markdown

 ha_domain: slow_pwm
 ---

 The Slow PWM integration provides a virtual device that converts a [Switch](#switch) to an [Analog output](#analog_output).
 The PWM cycle is slow, typically > 1 minute.
-This integration is particulary helpfull when controlling slow processes, like floor-heating valves or hot-water boiler heating elements.
+This integration is particularly helpful when controlling slow processes, like floor-heating valves or hot-water boiler heating elements.
 Using this device allows you to control them in a PID regulator or other modulating regulation systems.

 ## Configuration